 Men Scryfa with Carn Galva behind

-, it is clear that a lot of complex consideration and calculation went on.
+Yet, by examining the complex alignment patterns shown on the Map of Ancient Sites and Alignments in West Penwith, it is clear that a lot of complex consideration and calculation went on.
 The thinking behind megalithic construction in Penwith was sophisticated.